mcdemarco/the-new-kitchen-cookbook/sweets/appleCrisp.md

 3. Prep apple ingredients and mix in a bowl.
 4. Fill a small baking dish (optionally greased or spray-oiled) with the apple mix.
 5. Top with crumbled crisp mix.
-6. Bake 40--50 minutes, or until browned and bubbly.
+6. Bake 20 minutes covered, then 10--30 minutes uncovered (until browned and bubbly).

 ## Variants

-The original recipe called for pecans.
+The original recipe called for pecans and all almond flour.

-Epicurious says you can make it a day ahead and reheat it.
+Epicurious said you can make it a day ahead and reheat it (and called for all white flour).